5 Ways to Adjust to Online Therapy for College Students

 Find a Space Where You Feel Comfortable

 Plan ahead to make sure you have the dorm room to yourself, rent out a study room, or ask around if there are any quiet spaces.
 Even your car works!
 The main priority here is finding a space where you feel comfortable enough to share and engage in the therapy process.
+Finding a private space can help you process your feelings and navigate the complexities of college life, including managing social relationships.

 Be Present and Avoid Distractions

 Therapy can be a great time to slow down and take a break from the typical distractions that are usually fighting for your attention.
 Be sure to put your phone on silent or do not disturb to avoid the urge to pick it up or read any incoming messages.
 Try noise-canceling headphones or white noise to block out any sounds outside of your room that may be distracting.
+Being present during your visits helps ensure your individual needs are addressed.

 Make sure you also have your phone, laptop, or whichever device you will be using fully charged so that you aren’t having to find your charger or move spaces in the middle of your session.